-Exposing children to other cultures is a great way to expand their understanding of the world around them while teaching them to recognize not only the differences between cultures, but also the similarities.
-As children become more familiar with new traditions, they demonstrate greater acceptance and social competence in our multi-cultural world.
+Exposing children to other cultures is a great way to expand their understanding of the world around them while teaching them to recognize not only the differences between cultures but also the similarities.
+As children become more familiar with new traditions, they demonstrate greater acceptance and social competence in our multicultural world.

-While Italian, Chinese and Mexican foods are popular, try branching out to other cuisines, like Indian, Korean or Mediterranean to expose your children to new experiences.
-Encourage them to speak with the servers or the owners of the restaurant to learn more about the food and customs of their native country.
+While Italian, Chinese and Mexican foods are popular in the United States, try branching out to other cuisines, such as Indian, Korean or Mediterranean, to expose your children to new experiences.
+Encourage them to speak with the restaurants’ servers or owners to learn more about the food and, if applicable, the customs of their native countries.

-There is a wealth of information online about other cultures and their traditional cuisines.
-A good place to start is the “World/Regional Cuisine” tab on this site.
-Enjoy preparing a new recipe completely out of your routine as a family.
-You’ll be amazed at the conversations cooking together stirs, especially when you’re using new ingredients and learning about different cultures in the process.
+There is a wealth of information online about world cultures and their traditional cuisines.
+You can browse recipes by region on many sites or Google a country followed by “recipes” or “traditional foods.”
+Enjoy preparing a completely new (to you) recipe as a family.
+You’ll be amazed at the conversations cooking together can stir, especially when you’re using new ingredients and learning about different cultures in the process.

-To help drive this message home with my children, we created passports with pages that represent each country or culture we “explored” through our taste buds.
-Depending upon their ages, you can have your children make notes or draw pictures of their experiences with new cultures and foods.
-Display these “food passports” on the refrigerator as a memento of your culinary adventures, adding a stamp every time your little one tries a new ethnic meal!
-You’ll end up with a well-traveled preschooler by the end of the year – at least when it comes to food!
+To help drive this message home with my children, we created passports with pages that represent each country or culture we “explored” through food.
+Depending on their ages, you can have your children make notes or draw pictures of their experiences with new cultures and foods.
+Display these “food passports” on the refrigerator as mementos of your culinary adventures, adding a “stamp” of some sort every time your little one tries a new international meal.
+Bon voyage and bon appetit!

 For more about cooking and nutrition, check out: